The Game Plan — $17

 A 128-page operating manual for the people who got the calculator readout, looked at it, and now need to know what to actually do on Monday morning.
 Not the book.
 The condensed playbook you can read in a sitting and start running tomorrow.

-$17 Instant dashboard access · 128-page manual · Read in 90 minutes
+$17 Instant dashboard access · 128-page manual · Read in one sitting

 Get the Game Plan — $17

-30-day full refund · From the team behind The Debt Code (4.6★ on Amazon, 18 reviews)
+30-day full refund · Author of The Debt Code (4.6★ on Amazon, 19 reviews)

 The Game Plan — the operating manual for the debt you're actually in